valnub/Framework7-with-AngularJS-demo-app/README.md

 ![Smartphone portrait mode](http://www.timo-ernst.net/wp-content/uploads/2015/04/Foto-02.04.15-01-44-28-169x300.png)

-Based on top of this template: https://github.com/valnub/Framework7-Typescript-Template
+This demo is based on top of this template: https://github.com/valnub/Framework7-Typescript-Template For some people this is a little complicated because it relies on npm and grunt.
+If you want an alternative with just pure html, css and javascript without a build process involved you can try this alternative: https://github.com/valnub/Framework7-Pure-Angular-Template

 Check out working demo here: http://www.timo-ernst.net/misc/f7angulardemo